WebCivics/ADP/generator/wip/description.md

-That's a fantastic project!
 Let's break down the development of your ADP static site app and outline the key components and considerations.

 **Project Structure**